JoelLimGS/EDA/README.md

 e.
 Overview of key findings from the EDA conducted in Task 1 and the choices made in the pipeline based on these findings, particularly any feature engineering.
 Please keep the details of the EDA in the `.ipynb`, this section should be a quick summary.

 I scrub the data by replacing as much as i could all the null values / NaNs and screening out outliers mostly by using my business sense as well as some python tools i picked up online via self learning.
+The Obtaining data portion was already not a straight road for me because it wasn't the usual easy CSV file but SQLite database.
+I did it on that part!
+Yeah!
+Haha!